Jamali Kamboh: Tomb of Jamali Kamali

+The complex, known as Jamali Kamali Mosque and Tomb, is situated near the Qutab Minar opposite the Ahinsa Sthal on Mehrauli's bypass.
 The tomb of Jamali-Kamali is situated just near the mosque on north side which has 7.6 m square structure.
 It is painted in sharp red and blue colours.
-It contains a few Koranic inscriptions.
+It contains a few Quranic inscriptions.
 The inside walls are adorned with inlaid coloured tiles inscribed with Jamali's poems.
 There are graves of Jamali Kamali built of marble material.